jraby/1brc/README.md

 See `stringHash` in 1brc/internal/brc/hash.go.

-It ended up taking ~34s on ryzen 9 7900. (`make runner.readslicestringhash`)
+It ended up taking ~34s on ryzen 9 7900.

-The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/readslice.go#L23-L76).
+The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/readslice.go#L23-L76), run with `make runner.readslicestringhash`.

 The map access went down from 33% of runtime to 27%, but it introduced a bunch of allocations and I wasn't satisfied with it.